Access to China Articles

 For example, good multimedia is the difference between success and failure in the hospitality industry.
 The same can be said for most products and services.

-Social media will create multimedia for your product and services, both good and bad.
-We recommend taking control from the outset and publishing your multimedia at the outset.
+Social media will create multimedia content for your products and services, both positive and negative.
+We recommend that you take control from the beginning and publish your multimedia at the end.

 13. Chinese social media and e-Commerce (Article to follow ASAP)

-Most/all international social media and e-commerce platforms are blocked in China.
-If you wish to talk and sell to the Chinese consumer market, you must be part of one or more platforms.
+Most/international social media and e-commerce platforms are blocked in China.
+If you wish to engage with and sell to the Chinese consumer market, you must be part of one or more relevant platforms.

-Access to these platforms is restricted for overseas people and businesses.
+Access to these platforms is restricted for individuals and businesses outside of the country.

 14. Emailing in China

 Emailing in China, like in the rest of the world, is not the primary tool for communication.
-WeChat has replaced most emails since its launch in January 2011.
+WeChat has largely replaced email since its launch in January 2011.

-While most emails are encrypted end-to-end in transmission, they are usually not stored as encrypted files on servers or your mobile / PC.
-This leaves email vulnerable to hacking and being available to government agents worldwide.
+While most emails are encrypted end-to-end during transmission, they are usually not stored as encrypted files on servers, your mobile device or PC.
+This leaves email vulnerable to hacking and available to government agents worldwide.

 Our recommendations will enable your business to access your email in China while maintaining a higher level of security.